kubernetes/community/sig-network/api-extensions-best-practices.md

 # API Extensions - Best Practices

-It is sometimes desireable to build new networking features as [CRDs] rather than [in-tree].
+It is sometimes desirable to build new networking features as [CRDs] rather than [in-tree].
 Reasons may include (but aren't limited to):

 * A desire to be free of lockstep with the [KEP] process